 However, we don’t need special help here.
 We can all use our senses to determine where the concentration of air pollutants is the highest.
 You can use:

 - Your eyes: Pollutants such as smoke and mold are clearly visible.
-Place an air purifier near the mold infestation for better results.
+Place an air purifier for mold near the mold infestation for better results.
 Place an air purifier for smoke near the smoking area.
 If you use the powerful Blueair air purifiers against wildfire smoke, move them closer to the windows where the wildfire is entering your home.

 - Your allergy reaction: Do you get allergy reactions more often when in the bedroom than in the kitchen?
 That’s a good indicator that the concentration of allergens is higher in the bedroom and it will help correctly place one of the best air purifiers for allergies.
 Note: Alen BreatheSmart is a new line of air purifiers, specially designed to improve sleep quality.
 Alen are the most exquisitely engineered air purifiers.

-When placed close to the most problematic areas (with lower indoor air quality) the air purifier can improve air quality at a rapid rate.
+When placed close to the most problematic areas (with lower indoor air quality), the air purifier can improve air quality rapidly.

 2. Put Air Purifier 3-5 Feet Off The Ground